 If you are going to syndicate your feed...

-For either method, your site must be "php ready".
-By that, we mean that your host account must support PHP code -- and virtually all hosting services do -- as well as ensure your code snippet gets processed by the host's PHP processor.
+Your site must be "php ready".
+By that, we mean that your host (server) account must support PHP code -- and virtually all hosting services do -- as well as ensure your code snippet gets processed by the host's PHP processor.
 First, your host will submit your webpage for PHP processing if its URL ends in .php, or if your .htaccess file is modified to direct the server to process PHP code in your webpage.
 Don't worry, our webmaster or technical support at your hosting service will understand.

 Here's something interesting to try, to see if your website supports PHP.
 If it does, you will get a knock-your-socks-off table describing the support.
 You could